 It’s illegal for employers to allow their workers to operate scissor lifts without training and OSHA scissor lift certification.
-If they are caught with untrained operators, they can be hit hard with fines as high as $124,709 for each violation.
-For every serious or non-serious violation, the minimum and maximum fines are $7,000 and $12,471.
-Employers may also face up to one year in prison for serious violations.
+If they are caught with untrained operators, they can be hit hard with fines that can total hundreds of thousands of dollars.
+Managers or supervisors who knowingly allow untrained workers to operate scissor lifts may also face prison time for serious OSHA violations.

 Keep Your Workplace Safe with OSHA Scissor Lift Certification Training

 If you want to keep your workplace safe, prevent accidents, and avoid serious OSHA fines and legalities, be sure to get all employees trained with a program that is compliant with OSHA scissor lift certification requirements.
 CertifyMeOnline.net offers the most affordable and convenient online OSHA scissor lift safety program that covers all scissor lift training